thereyeslab/Smol-FIESTA/docs/documentation.md

     - Short bindings (unstable)
     - Long bindings (stable)

-Therefore, for each track, the script analyzes the bahavior of spot throught the track: whether there is a rebinding and if it rebinds to the same location or not, and how long is the duration of the events and what is the next event that happens.
+Therefore, for each track, the script analyzes the behavior of the spot throughout the track: whether there is rebinding and, if so, whether it rebinds to the same location or not; the duration of the events; and what the next event is.
 The script also calculates the proportion of different events for each track.

 Finally, for all the tracks together, the function `calculate_transition_matrices` produces a 3*3 matrix which quantifies how often transitions occur between dynamic states: fast diffusion (F.dif), confined diffusion (C.Dif), and bound (Bound).
 It outputs both absolute counts and transition probabilities.
 **Absolute Counts**: The number of observed transitions from one state to another.